kaidiloo/LexEst/README.md

 ### LexEst
 Web-based (HTML/JavaScript) implementation of the Estionan vocabulary test LexEst (Lõo, Leppik, Malmi, Bleive, Bertram in preparation) based on of the original *LexTALE* (English, German, Dutch; Lemhöfer & Broersma, 2012) using the code by Gaspar Lukas (https://github.com/gasparl/lextale).
-However, note the different score calculation based on newer version in newer languag additions (see e.g., Spanish Lextale-Esp: Izura et al. 2013, Finnish Lexize: Salmela et al 2021).
+However, note the different score calculation (Score = number yes to words
+– 2 * number yes to nonwords) based on the score in newer languag additions of Lextale (see e.g., Spanish Lextale-Esp: Izura et al. 2013, Finnish Lexize: Salmela et al 2021).
 The test is in Estonian.
 For more information on LexEst, see https://sisu.ut.ee/lexest.

 ### LexTALE(_CH)